gride29/airbnb-nextjs-springboot/README.md

-# Airbnb Next.js/Spring Boot Project
+# airbnb-nextjs-springboot
-This project is a small application built with Next.js, Spring Boot, and MongoDB.
-It allows users to browse and book accommodations similar to Airbnb.
-The application is hosted on Google Cloud Run using Docker containers, and the CI/CD pipeline is set up with GitHub Actions.
+This project is a small-scale application built with Next.js, Spring Boot, and MongoDB.
+It aims to provide users with a platform similar to Airbnb, where they can browse and book accommodations.
+The application is hosted on Google Cloud Run, leveraging the power of Docker containers for deployment.
+The development process follows a CI/CD pipeline implemented using GitHub Actions.

 ## Features
 - User Registration and Authentication: Users can sign up and log in to the application using their email address and password or via GitHub.